monzo/docs/source/includes/_errors.md

 `401`<br>Unauthorized|Your request is not authenticated.
 `403`<br>Forbidden|Your request is authenticated but has insufficient permissions.
 `404`<br>Page Not Found|The endpoint requested does not exist.
 `429`<br>Too Many Requests|Your application is exceeding its rate limit.
-Back off, buddy :p `500`<br>Internal Server Error|Something is wrong on our end.
+Back off, buddy. :p `500`<br>Internal Server Error|Something is wrong on our end.
 Whoopsie.

 ### Authentication errors